 Consumer Invoicing (Sweden)

-In Sweden also companies can receives invoices through this channel as a company can have an SSN (social security number) as their organization number.
+In Sweden, companies can also receive invoices through this channel, as a company can have an SSN (social security number) as its organisation number.

 Activation of the B2C e-invoicing solution

-Activating business to consumer invoicing for a Swedish company is straightforward - all that is required is an account number for receiving payments.
-The necessary consumer invoicing agreements are automatically created during activation, which means your company will be assigned both an FUI (Faktura Utställar Identitet) and an Agreement ID (Avtals-ID or Avtalsbankgironummer) without any extra steps.
+Activating business-to-consumer invoicing for a Swedish company is straightforward — all that is required is an account number for receiving payments.
+The necessary consumer invoicing agreements are automatically created during activation, meaning your company is assigned both an FUI (Faktura Utställar Identitet) and an Agreement ID (Avtals-ID or Avtalsbankgironummer) without any extra steps.

 If your company already has an FUI and Agreement ID, you can enter them during activation, though this is optional.